creativepulse/miniutils/docs/file_manager.md

 Once uploaded access it from your web-browser.

-You can use this program to browse files in your web server and edit text files.
+You can use this program to browse and edit files in your web server.

 ## 1. Usage

 Upload the file (usually with an FTP client) to your web server and access it with your web-browser.

-The first thing you will notice is a list of directories and files, like the one you usually see with MS Windows Explorer or OSX Finder.
+The first thing you will notice is a list of directories and files, like the one you usually see with MS Windows Explorer or OS X Finder.

 You can move into directories, edit and upload files.
 You can use the controls on the top of the page to move back to parent directories.